stefanbylund/zxnext_sprite/README.md

 The layer priority between the sprites and the layer 2 and ULA screens is configurable, the default priority is sprites over layer 2 screen over ULA screen.

-There can be a maximum of 12 sprites per scanline.
-Whether or not this limit has been reached for any scanline can be queried.
-If there are more than 12 sprites on a scanline, only the 12 sprites with the highest priority are displayed.

 The sprite system provides collision detection of the sprites.
 A collision of two or more sprites happen if a non-transparent pixel of the sprites are drawn